 3. Be casual: It’s OK to take a casual tone when writing about yourself in your biodata for matrimony profile.
 Casual doesn’t mean poor grammar or an incomplete sentence.
 Not taking yourself seriously and expressing your real likes and dislikes without sounding aggressive will attract the right set of people.
 Here is a great example of the casual approach to writing about yourself.

 4. Your parents can also create a great profile: Here is an example of how a father did a wonderful job in creating a compelling profile for his daughter.
 He wrote what he had to say, but chose to let his daughter do all the talking to describe her personality.
 In summary, parents should include an “In my son/daughter’s own words” section if they are creating a biodata or profile on their children’s behalf.

 5. Who said siblings are bad?
 We saw earlier how siblings can completely ruin your chances in attracting the right person.
 But, here is an example of a sibling that knows how to write a profile for the sister!
 The profile you see below does give a glimpse of the person’s personality and expectations without sounding cliched.
 At the least, a well thought out description, even if written by a sibling, should get more people to respond. if your sibling is writing about yourself for marriage biodata, please make sure you verify what is written and also make sure your sibling puts in the efforts to provide a complete and accurate picture of your personality.

 Marriage Biodata Template For Reference

-Click here to view the marriage biodata sample.
+Click here to view this marriage biodata sample and 8 others.